Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 Notice how in the `SELECT`, it is immediately clear what fields I'm using and which relations they come from.
 This is simply because I've chosen sensibly named aliases.

-These alias also provide me the convenience of not having tobe verbose with table references.
+I've chosen to use short aliases.
+So my table references are not as verbose.
 This mainly comes into play in the `JOIN` predicates.

 ### You don’t have to alias if you don’t want to